chgalante/wknb/README.md

 volume remotely using a rotary encoder.
 Perfect for controlling audio from your couch while gaming or watching movies on a PC located in another room.

-## What It Does

-- **Volume Control**: Turn the rotary encoder to adjust your computer's volume up or down
-- **Smart Sensitivity**: Requires multiple encoder clicks before changing volume to prevent accidental adjustments
-- **Plug & Play**: Works as a standard USB HID device - no drivers needed

 ## Features

 - **Volume Control**: Turn the rotary encoder to adjust your computer's volume up or down
-- **USB Remote Wake-up**: Press the button to wake up your PC from sleep/suspend mode (fully implemented)
+- **USB Remote Wake-up**: Short button press wakes up your PC from sleep/suspend mode
+- **System Suspend**: Long button press (2+ seconds) puts your computer to sleep
 - **Smart Sensitivity**: Requires multiple encoder clicks before changing volume to prevent accidental adjustments
+- **Visual Feedback**: LED provides status indication for startup, wake-up, and suspend operations
 - **Plug & Play**: Works as a standard USB HID device - no drivers needed
 - **Auto Stay-Awake**: Device automatically maintains USB activity to keep volume controls responsive

-## Planned Features (Work in Progress)

-- Suspend/sleep your computer
-- Switch between video outputs

 ## Hardware Requirements